 Required Health Studies core courses: 10 credits

 The University of Washington Bothell Master of Nursing program prepares nurses for advanced roles in areas such as nurse education, administrative leadership, and population health.
-While in the program, students collaborate with their Scholarly Faculty Chair to select a program elective and undertake a scholarly capstone project.
-As part of the core coursework, students complete at least 100 hours of individualized fieldwork and a written capstone project.
+The program includes core coursework, completion of at least 100 hours of individualized fieldwork practice and a written capstone project.
 This practice component permits substantive experience in a variety of settings in order to examine advanced nursing roles and apply core concepts into the real-world context of heath care.
-Students also complete either a scholarly, reflective portfolio or a scholarly inquiry guided by their Scholarly Chair.
-The curriculum meets the American Association of Colleges of Nursing’s Essentials of Master’s Education in Nursing (2011) and is accredited by the Commission on Collegiate Nursing Education.
+The curriculum meets the American Association of Colleges of Nursing’s Essentials of Master’s of Nursing (2011) and is accredited by the Commission on Collegiate Nursing Education.
 The content highlights scholarly inquiry, health care systems, policies, and social issues related to the pressing health issues facing our state, nation, and the global community.
 Central to curriculum is the development of leadership skills in practice, research and education through theory, research methods, health care policy, and program development and evaluation.
-Core nursing values emerge through coursework in ethics, aesthetics, diversity and social justice.
+Core nursing values emerge through coursework in ethics, diversity and social justice.

 Please see this program's Graduate Admissions Page for current requirements.